Summer 2020 Student Virtual Forum

 Self-Care Resources During a Pandemic

 Helpful Web Resources

 The National Organization of Human Services (NOHS) is a leading national association for Human Services Professionals.
 In an effort to guide decision making and professional behavior in the field, NOHS has developed the Ethical Standards for Human Service Professionals.

-Tutor Match allows you to schedule tutoring appointments with Rasmussen College student tutors.
+Tutor Match allows you to schedule tutoring appointments with Rasmussen University student tutors.
 You can request your appointment to be online or on campus (if available).

 Request a Tutoring Session